-The North East Texas Regional Mobility Authority (the Authority) presents the following discussion and analysis of the Authority's financial activities during the fiscal years that ended September 30, 2022 and 2021.
+The Authority presents the following discussion and analysis of the Authority's financial activities during the fiscal years that ended September 30, 2023 and 2022.
 This section is intended to be read in conjunction with the Authority's financial statements, which immediately follow this section.